EvaJobst/EvaJobst.github.io/_pages/organization.md

 | **TOTAL** | | 00:00h | 00:00h | 00:00h | 00:00h |

 ### Decision Log
+20/11/2019 - We gathered 3 online sources that contain information on Geraldine Fitzpatrick.
+Vasilena, Daniella and Momo will attempt to extract, translate and rewrite all relevant information until Saturday 23/11/2019.
+The Milestones will be updated accordingly.
-- We have analysed the challenges of publishing articles to Wikipedia on academics; we have decided against using regiowiki and will shift our project-focus to the dicussion with the editors regarding that matter
+12/11/2019 - We have analysed the challenges of publishing articles to Wikipedia on academics; we have decided against using regiowiki and will shift our project-focus to the discussion with the editors regarding that matter